avyrie/Tamagotchi-Project/README.md

 Every 20 seconds, the age of the digital pet will increase by 1 and an alert with the message of "Happy Birthday, (tamagotchi's name)!
 You're (age) years old!" will appear.

+Every 100 seconds, the digital pet will morph to the next life-stage.

 If any metric reaches 10, an alert will appear reading, "You have let down your precious friend.
 They have died from neglect." and the digital pet's image will change to that of a ghost.
 The timer and game will end at this time.

 If all metrics stay below 10 and the timer reaches 300 seconds, an alert will appear stating, "It's always hard to say goodbye..." and the digital pet's image will change to that of a ghost.
 The timer and game will end at this time.